-To day we explore one of the most popular parks in Tanzania, and an unforgettable highlight of this adventure.
-The Ngorongor crater is an inactive volcanic crater with breathtaking views from both the rim and within the crater itself.
+Today we explore one of the most popular parks in Tanzania, and an unforgettable highlight of this adventure.
+The Ngorongoro crater is an inactive volcanic crater with breathtaking views from both the rim and within the crater itself.
 As we descend by safari jeep, we pass through all of the conservation area’s various habitats from dense mountain forests and woodlands, to grasslands, lakes and swamps.

-When we have seen all we can see in the Ngorongor Crater, we will transfer to Bouganvillea Safari Lodge for dinner.
+When we have seen all we can see in the Ngorongoro Crater, we will transfer to Bouganvillea Safari Lodge for dinner.
 Overnight at Bourganvillea Safari Lodge.
 (BLD)

 ►Day 4: Introduction to the Serengeti & The Great Migration

 After breakfast we will do an all day game drive into the Serengeti and work our way toward camp.
 The Serengeti National Park is undoubtedly the best-known wildlife sanctuary in the world, unequaled for its natural beauty and scientific value.
 More than two million wildebeest, half a million Thomson’s Gazelles, and a quarter of a million zebra, it has the greatest concentration of plains game in Africa.
 The great quantity of wildebeest and zebra form the cast of a spectacular event – the annual Serengeti migration.

 The next several days will be exploring the Serengeti National Park in search of the migration, prides of lions, herds of buffalo, smaller groups of elephant and giraffe, leopards, and cheetahs. – Overnight at Mbugani Camp.
 (BLD)